-- Most recent one or two years of 1099(s) - Documentation of receipt of year to date income within 120 calendar days of the note date via one of the following: - o A check stub or checks showing receipt of YTD income, or - Bank statements showing receipt of YTD income - A CPA, EA, or licensed tax preparer completed profit and loss statement or expense ratio letter, as applicable - Transcripts of the 1099s/W-2's provided by the IRS
+- Most recent one or two years of 1099(s), - Documentation of receipt of year to date income within 120 calendar days of the note date via one of the following: - o A check stub or checks showing receipt of YTD income, or - o Bank statements showing receipt of YTD income - A CPA, EA, or CTEC completed profit and loss statement or expense ratio letter, as applicable - o Only the above licenses/designations are allowed.
+Tax Preparers that solely possess a CTA, PTIN, or equivalent without one of the above designations are not allowed. - · Transcripts of the 1099s/W-2's provided by the IRS